ejp-rd-vp/resource-metadata-schema/template/BiobankOrPatientRegistry.md

 ## PopulationCoverage
 Gives an indication of the part of the population covered by this biobank/patient registry.
 This field is optional.
 When supplied it must consist of one or more of the following values: National, International, Regional.
-When more than one value is applicable, it should be separated by pipes (|).
+When more than one value is applicable, it should be separated by commas.

 *Example:*
 National|International
 > **Note** This field is `optional`

 ## Theme
-It consists of 1 or more IRIs separated by pipes (|).
+It consists of 1 or more IRIs separated by commas.
 When set, it specifies relevant ontology concepts that classify the biobank or patient registry.
 Typically these can be looked up using the [Ontology Lookup Service](https://www.ebi.ac.uk/ols/index) (OLS).
 > **Warning** This field is `required`